matthieuSolente/accessible-vml-button-generator/README.md

 Unlike classic button shapes using the vml v:roundrect component, here I surround the html link with two vml v:shape components to create the round corners.

-The path of these two shapes is calculated from the font size, the border-radius, the font itself, and the padding.
+The path of these two shapes is calculated from the font size, the border-radius, the font itself, the padding etc.

-To ensure the correct placement of the shapes around the link, a fixed size and height are automatically calculated.
+To ensure the correct placement of the shapes around the link, a fixed width and height are automatically calculated.
 All you have to do is copy and paste the code.

 ## A complete accessible vml buton on Narrator and NVDA